h365chen/socassess/docs/src/basic_use_of_socassess.md

 The most essential file is [`maps/__init__.py`](<https://github.com/h365chen/socassess/blob/main/examples/a1/a1/maps/__init__.py>).
-I'll start with its simple form without enabling email nor AI features.
+I'll start with its simple form, not enabling email or AI features.
 In this case, the file looks like:

 ```python